hananeouhammouch/MlOps-AzureML/README.md

    ![endpoints-result](endpoints-result.PNG " endpoints-result")

-   **Step 7: Create, Publish and Consume a Pipeline to automate all these privous step in one python SDK**
+   **Step 7: Create, Publish and Consume a Pipeline to automate all these previous steps in one python SDK**

   1. Where we used a provided aml-pipelines-with-automated-machine-learning-step.ipynb notebook